CD receivers buying guide

 Listening to music from broadcast sources

 - Pandora® Internet radio: Many receivers now let you control Pandora – including thumbs up and thumbs down via a connection to your smartphone.
 The ability to control other Internet-based audio sources, like Aha!
-Radio, MOG, Spotify, etc., are also starting to appear.
+Radio and Spotify, are also starting to appear.

 - FM radio: Radios with a low FM sensitivity do a better job of pulling in radio signals.
 An FM sensitivity of 8 to 12 dBf is considered very good.
 Some stereos use digital processing to clean up the analog radio signal, so the music is clear and free of static.
 Be sure to look for this detail in the stereo's description if a better-than-most AM/FM radio is high on your list.

-- HD Radio™ broadcasts: The world of broadcast radio is entering the digital age.
-Radio stations broadcasting digital signals are becoming more and more prevalent.
-To gain the benefits of static-free reception and better sound quality, your stereo must have an HD Radio tuner, either built-in or as an outboard component.
-Both options are currently available.
+- HD Radio™ broadcasts: Radio stations broadcasting digital signals are becoming more and more prevalent.
+To gain the benefits of static-free reception and better sound quality, your stereo must have an HD Radio tuner.

 What are the non-music functions that you want?